Pro-Trump protesters breach police line, descend on Capitol

 "Washington is being inundated with people who don't want to see an election victory stolen by emboldened Radical Left Democrats.
 Our Country has had enough, they won't take it anymore!
 We hear you (and love you) from the Oval Office.
 MAKE AMERICA GREAT AGAIN!"
 Trump wrote.

-He also falsely claimed on Twitter that Vice President Mike Pence has the power to "reject fraudulently chosen electors."
+He also falsely claimed on Twitter that Pence has the power to "reject fraudulently chosen electors."

 The National Guard was mobilized and every police officer in the District of Columbia was put on duty to handle the protests.